 To achieve the transformation to a Victorian bathroom design you need a bathroom vanity that has an antique style, like a raised white porcelain sink with a rich mahogany cabinet base.
 The bathroom vanity is one of three major bathroom fixtures that decide the décor of the room, especially with a Victorian theme.
 The vintage style pedestal sink is also a choice for those looking for a period design.
 Be sure to match the toilet and bathtub colors to completely makeover your modern bathroom to a Victorian bathroom.

 What first comes to mind when thinking about Victorian bathroom design is an antique tub.
 Of course you will not include the old marbleized tin tubs seen in period western movies, but you might find the claw foot tub design appealing.
 A footed bath tub is the classic style for a Victorian bathroom.
 Claw foot tubs are a charming and beautiful part of any Victorian bath, and the primary fixture that brings your design idea for a relaxing Victorian bath to life.
 Today there are many freestanding bath tubs designs to choose from, but the first thing to do with any bathroom remodel is measure your space so you know what will fit and design a bathroom floor plan.
 A complete bathroom floor plan should include plumbing and electrical systems, fixtures, cabinets, heat, lighting, and ventilation.
 Online you can locate ideas, photos, and costs.
-A handy tool for bathroom design is a free online bathroom planner.
+A handy tool for bathroom design is an online bathroom planner.

 Victorian Bathroom Fixtures